Retail chatbot: the 6 use cases worth automating first

 So when someone says "retail chatbot," the first question to ask is which of those two you're actually looking at.

-The reason WISMO deserves top billing is the economics.
+The reason WISMO deserves top billing on that list is the economics.
 When it's handled manually, each WISMO ticket costs $5-15 in agent time and overhead, and agents lose most of their day to it.
 A retail chatbot with order tracking support connected to your store turns that into a zero-touch lookup.
-Here's the flow that a well-integrated bot runs end to end:
+Here's the flow a well-integrated bot runs end to end:

 How a retail chatbot resolves a WISMO question end to end: shopper asks where their order is, the bot reads the order number from Shopify, returns live tracking status, then offers a return label or a human